 Permanent or Temporary

-When the Physical Therapist explained our need for a ramp, the number one concern was “getting out of the house in case of a fire”.
+When the Physical Therapist explained our need for a ramp, the first concern was “getting out of the house in case of a fire.”

 Here are a few more reasons to have a ramp:

-- Bouncing down some stairs with Grandma aboard can further damage Grandma and the chair.
+- Bouncing downstairs with Grandma aboard can further damage Grandma and the chair.

 - Lifting or carrying Grandma can harm the Caregiver with a strained back.